-- H2-Receptor Antagonists (boosted atazanavir in treatment-naive or -experienced patients): H2 receptor antagonists are expected to decrease atazanavir concentrations by interfering with absorption of the ARV.
+- H2-receptor antagonists (boosted atazanavir in treatment-naive or -experienced patients): H2 receptor antagonists are expected to decrease atazanavir concentrations by interfering with absorption of the ARV.
 Dose recommendations for H2 receptor antagonists are either a ≤40-mg dose equivalent of famotidine twice daily for treatment-naive patients or a ≤20-mg dose equivalent of famotidine twice daily for treatment-experienced patients.
-Boosted atazanavir (ATV 300 mg + RTV 100 mg) should be administered simultaneously with and/or ≥10 hours after the dose of H2 receptor antagonist.
+Boosted atazanavir (atazanavir 300 mg plus ritonavir 100 mg) should be administered simultaneously with and/or ≥10 hours after the dose of H2 receptor antagonist.

-- H2-Receptor Antagonists (boosted atazanavir with tenofovir): Treatment-experienced patients using both tenofovir and H2-receptor antagonists should be given an increased dose of atazanavir (ATV 400 mg + RTV 100 mg + TDF 300 mg).
+- H2-receptor antagonists (boosted atazanavir with tenofovir): Treatment-experienced patients using both tenofovir and H2-receptor antagonists should be given an increased dose of atazanavir (atazanavir 400 mg plus ritonavir 100 mg plus tenofovir 300 mg).

-- PPIs: Coadministration of PPIs with atazanavir is expected to substantially decrease atazanavir plasma concentrations and decrease its therapeutic effect.
-Dose recommendations for therapy-naive patients are ≤20-mg dose equivalent of omeprazole taken approximately 12 hours before boosted atazanavir (ATV 300 mg + RTV 100 mg).
-Coadministration of atazanavir with PPIs is not recommended in treatment experienced patients.
+- PPIs: Co-administration of PPIs with atazanavir is expected to substantially decrease atazanavir plasma concentrations and decrease its therapeutic effect.
+Dose recommendations for therapy-naive patients are ≤20-mg dose equivalent of omeprazole taken approximately 12 hours before boosted atazanavir (atazanavir 300 mg + ritonavir 100 mg).
+Co-administration of atazanavir with PPIs is not recommended in treatment experienced patients.

 - More common: Indirect hyperbilirubinemia that can result in jaundice or icterus, but is not a marker of hepatic toxicity.
-Headache, fever, arthralgia, depression, insomnia, dizziness, nausea, vomiting, diarrhea, and paresthesias.
+Headache, fever, arthralgia, depression, insomnia, dizziness, nausea, vomiting, diarrhea, and paresthesia.

 - Less common: Prolongation of PR interval of electrocardiogram.
 Abnormalities in atrioventricular (AV) conduction generally limited to first-degree AV block, but with rare reports of second-degree AV block.
 Rash, generally mild to moderate, but in rare cases includes life-threatening Stevens-Johnson syndrome.
 Fat maldistribution and lipid abnormalities may be less common than with other protease inhibitors (PIs).
 However, the addition of ritonavir to atazanavir is associated with lipid abnormalities but to a lesser extent than with other boosted PIs.

-Resistance: The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations (see http://www.iasusa.org/resistance_mutations/index.html) and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation (see http://hivdb.stanford.edu/pages/GRIP/ATV.html).
+) and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation (see http://hivdb.stanford.edu/pages/GRIP/ATV.html

 The results of the IMPAACT/PACTG 1020A trial in children and adolescents indicate that, in the absence of ritonavir boosting, atazanavir can achieve protocol-defined pharmacokinetic (PK) targets, but only when used at higher doses of atazanavir (on a mg/kg body weight or mg/m2

 body surface area basis) than doses currently recommended in adults.
-In IMPAACT/PACTG 1020A, children older than 6 and younger than 13 years of age required atazanavir dosing of 520 mg/m2
+In IMPAACT/PACTG 1020A, children older than 6 but younger than 13 years of age required atazanavir dosing of 520 mg/m2

-of body surface area per day of atazanavir capsule formulation to achieve PK targets.
-Doses required for older adolescents were greater than the adult approved dose of 400 mg atazanavir given without ritonavir boosting once daily: adolescents aged >13 years required atazanavir dosing of 620 mg/m2
+per day of atazanavir capsule formulation to achieve PK targets.
+Doses required for older adolescents were greater than the adult approved dose of 400 mg atazanavir given without ritonavir boosting once daily: adolescents aged >13 years required atazanavir dosing of 620 mg/ m2